noplacenoaddress/RNMnetwork/Neural Network/Personal consideration/1 - Catholic church.md

 > In my case two noble families have completely corrupted my parents from practically my birth to carry out the horrendous crime to which I am subjected, having created the worm of madness in my relatives.

 I call him a hunter.
+These sectarian serial assassins seek their prey in churches and catechisms.
+I believe they work closely with the church, having in the madness of a mother who abandons mental lucidity as soon as she gives birth to her favorite prey.

 ### Stalkers